Blog

 • nudging you toward your values

-“Instead of telling me I’m a disaster, can you help me remember what matters here?”
+“Instead of warning me that I’m a disaster, can you help me remember what matters here?”

 5. Bring in another internal voice

-If the critic is the alarm system, you also have:
+If the critic is the alarm system, people also have access to:

 • a wise voice